 7,8% of the respondents used the option "other" and provided details that they work with their students on the social media use sporadically or partially.
-Two of the respondents who gave an alternative answer provided additional details: one of them states that as an arts teacher in arts they have occasional opportunities to discuss social media use from time to timewith his/her students; another respondent explained that works with very young students and has limited options to include social media in the school work.
+Two of the respondents who gave an alternative answer provided additional details: one of them states that as a teacher in arts has occasional opportunities, but discusses from time to time the social media use with his/her students; another respondent explained that works with very young students and has limited options to include social media in the school work.